SB-TRPO: Towards Safe Reinforcement Learning with Hard Constraints: Problem Formulation

 In safety-critical domains, the objective is to maximise discounted reward while ensuring that unsafe states are never visited, i.e.\ $c(s_t)=0$ for all times $t$ almost surely:

-Directly enforcing this zero-probability constraint over an \emph{infinite horizon} is intractable in general, especially under stochastic dynamics or continuous state/action spaces.
-Even a single unsafe step violates the constraint, and computing the probability of an unsafe event across the infinite time horizon is typically infeasible.

-To make the problem tractable, we re-formulate it as an expected discounted cost constraint with cost threshold $0$:

-Since costs are non-negative, any policy feasible under \pref{eq:relaxed} is also feasible for the original \pref{eq:hard}.
-Setting the standard CMDP expected discounted cost threshold to $0$, this re-formulation enables the use of off-the-shelf constrained policy optimisation techniques whilst in principle still enforcing strictly safe behaviour.
+\changed[dw]{Since costs are non-negative, any policy feasible under the following standard CMDP with expected discounted cost threshold of $0$ is also feasible for the original \pref{eq:hard}:}

+This re-formulation enables the use of off-the-shelf constrained policy optimisation techniques whilst in principle still enforcing strictly safe behaviour.

 \paragraph{Discussion.} Most prior work in Safe RL focuses on \emph{positive cost thresholds} (e.g.\ 25 in \emph{Safety Gymnasium} \citep{ji2023safety}).
 However, in genuinely safety-critical applications there is no meaningful notion of an ``acceptable'' amount of catastrophic failure.
-Positive thresholds conflate the \emph{problem specification} with an \emph{algorithmic hyperparameter}, making training brittle, environment-dependent, and misaligned with true safety objectives.
+Positive thresholds conflate the \emph{problem specification} with an \emph{algorithmic hyperparameter}, making training brittle, environment-dependent, and misaligned with true safety objectives (see \cref{sec:clim}).

 Our zero-cost formulation instead directly encodes the intrinsic hard-safety requirement.
-Conceptually, it provides a clear, principled target for algorithm design: policies should strictly avoid unsafe states, and algorithm design can focus on achieving this reliably rather than tuning a threshold that only approximates safety.
+Conceptually, it provides a clear, principled target for algorithm design: policies should strictly avoid unsafe states, and algorithm design can focus on achieving this reliably rather than tuning a threshold that only approximates strict safety and explicitly permits a certain level of unsafety.